International Journal of Appreciative Inquiry

 Call for Articles

-Call for Articles: Regenerative Business: Strengths-Based Approaches to Building a Better World
+Regenerative Business: Strengths-Based Practices for Building a Better World

 Download Call for Articles